Azure DevOps Integration

 For revoking a token, click on any personal access token and hit the 'Revoke'.

-That’s it!
-Go to Integrations again and you will be able to notice a green tick indicating that Azure DevOps is successfully installed.
+That's it!
+Go to Integrations again and you will be able to see Azure DevOps under 'My Integrations' section.
 You can now experience bug logging in a fly from any of your running test session in Lambdatest to your project directly by a single click.

 Step 1: Go for any of the test from the left navigation menu.
 For demo, we will be taking "Real Time Testing" option.